lgbt-foundation/whitepaper/whitepaper.md

 ### Understanding The Challenges

 While there are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like whether or not to allow transgender students to use the bathroom of the sex of their choice.
 But where we see an issue that can be tackled and solved with a potential solution, we feel it’s our obligation to try.
 Thus, one such initial challenge we aim to solve is that both the size of the global community and the power of the worldwide pink economy are neither clearly defined nor understood.
-It is difficult it can be to quantify exactly the LGBT population, especially since those studies that do exist rely on respondents self-identifying as LGBT or voluntarily reporting their sexual orientation and behavior.
+It is difficult be to quantify exactly the LGBT population, especially since those studies that do exist rely on respondents self-identifying as LGBT or voluntarily reporting their sexual orientation and behavior.
 Clearly, respondents’ willingness to do this can vary considerably by country, region and age group.
 It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation (i.e. joining in the labor force or gaining job promotions), which restrains their spending power.

 Furthermore, the power of the pink economy has traditionally been clustered around the consumer interests of affluent, white gay men.
 The full spectrum of sexual orientations and and gender identities with the LGBT community has not, to date, been represented or recognized by corporations on anywhere near the same scale as that group.
 There is a pressing need for all in the LGBT community to be properly represented, and for their full economic participation to be realized.
 As such, the untapped potential of the pink economy is not as forcefully utilized as it could be, if further developed, to help advance equal rights where it can and safeguard the community where it can’t.